DFE-Digital/get-into-teaching-design-history/app/posts/2024-03-04-subject-page-template.md

 ## Fifth section

-The 'Check your qualifications' section
+The 'Check your qualifications' section.

 This section should be the same for all subjects except for the 3rd paragraph.
 Which will be taken from the data team to show a few subjects users have a degree in that have decided to teach this subject.
 Choose degrees that aren't normally associated with this subject, to show anyone can teach this subject.